Alexander Hamilton Willard: Expedition

 Willard had enlisted in a U.S. Army artillery company in 1800.

-During an unsuccessful search for Baker Bay as part of the Lewis and Clark experdition, Willard and George Shannon were ordered to camp out and wait for the main party.
+During an unsuccessful search for Baker Bay as part of the Lewis and Clark expedition, Willard and George Shannon were ordered to camp out and wait for the main party.
 While they were sleeping on the beach, a group of Native Americans took their guns, leaving them unarmed.
 The main party returned in such a timely manner as to startle the Native Americans into returning the guns.
 Although Willard had redeemed himself by this point, he had previously received the harshest punishment distributed to a member of the Corps of Discovery; "Court Martial on the Trail".
 The charges were lying down and sleeping at his post while on guard duty: a military crime punishable by death.
 The punishment was issued on July 12, 1804, and consisted of 100 lashes divided evenly over four straight days at sunset.

 During a portage around the Missouri River Falls in July 1805, Alexander Willard was attacked by a "White Bear", Clark gathered three men and chased the bear off.
 The island nearby later became known as White Bear Island in memory of that event.

 In 1806 during his stay at Fort Clatsop, Willard fell ill and then recovered.

 With the Corps of Discovery, he assisted John Shields as a blacksmith.
 In 1808, Meriwether Lewis hired him as government blacksmith for the Sauk and Meskwaki people; the following year, he was appointed to the same position for the Delawares and Shawnees.
 He later served in the War of 1812.